Bachelor of Arts in Social Work

 Social Work Core Subtotal | 42 | |

-*If a student does not complete the required 400 practicum hours during the SOWK 493, 494, 495 course series, s/he will be enrolled in a required SOWK 497 Practicum Continuation course (0 credits) and required to pay an Undergraduate Practicum Continuation Fee, per each course and session, until the student completes the total required hours.
+*If a student does not complete the required 400 practicum hours during the SOWK 493, 494, 495 course series, they will be enrolled in a required SOWK 497 Practicum Continuation course (0 credits) and required to pay an Undergraduate Practicum Continuation Fee, per each course and session, until the student completes the total required hours.
 Students will accumulate hours toward their practicum requirements only when enrolled in SOWK 493, 494, 495, or 497. | ||

 Social Work Electives | ||